katorig/pyspark-clickhouse-jdbc/README.md

 Environment variables and archives paths needed for running application on particular hadoop cluster are missed on purpose.

-Note: path to jar file
+Note: don't forget to edit path to jar file (ABSOLUTE_PATH_TO_JARFILE variable in all files)